Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 Regarding the robot's inability to overcome steps, could you please check the following points?
 1. Verify that the step is within 2 centimeters in height.
 2. The K10+ robot can travel on slopes with a maximum angle of 17 degrees.
 It is recommended to use a non-slip surface for better performance.
-3. To better assist you, could you please kindly provide a video of the K10+ robot struggling to climb over a step?

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---